atulb123/RupeekApiTest/ReadMe.txt.txt

 The framework is developed using Maven and TESTNG

-All the java codes comes under src/test/java under which we have3 packages:
+All the java codes comes under src/test/java under which we have 3 packages:

 context->To Store Temporary Values utils->read data from JSON Files and Property files